dave2/dave2.github.io/content/post/hexagon-update-2022-10-25/index.md

 store/load functions have `.store_string()` which most definitely does not "store" a string like every other function with "store" in the name.
-There is no `.get_string()` to match it, while every other "store" function has a matching "get".)
+There is no `.get_string()` to match it, while every other "store" function has a matching "get".
+It wasn't immediately obvious if you want to store/load a string you really need to use `.store_pascal_string()` which has a matching "get" and is a great throwback to a long forgotten language.)

 ## Next up